codacube/ai-img-judge/README.md

 # AI-IMG-JUDGE

 I have a lot of images that need to be sorted through, and I can't always pick the best one, so I'll let AI decide for me!
-It can compare two images, rate an image, and suggest improvments
+It can compare two images, rate an image, and suggest improvements

 ## Notes

 - Currently Gemini only (Gemini Developer API)

   - Create a new key here: https://aistudio.google.com/app/api-keys
   - Docs: https://ai.google.dev/gemini-api/docs/image-understanding#go

+_DO NOT save your API key in any go/src files, ie. do not push to GitHub!_

 - Setup an environment variable for the API Key, then in a terminal run `export GEMINI_API_KEY="<your_api_key_here>"`

-You can also setup an .env file for the API key if you wish.
+- You can also setup an .env file for the API key if you wish.
 Inside the .env file, add your key:

 ```ini
 # This is a comment